Why Isn’t Logitech Options+ Flow Working on Windows 11?

 Second solution: Temporarily disable antivirus software

-2. Test Logitech Flow: With the antivirus turned off, try using Logitech Flow again.
-If it starts working, this indicates that your antivirus was blocking it.
+2. Test Logitech Flow: With the antivirus off, try using Logitech Flow again.
+If it works now, then yep, your antivirus was blocking it.

 Additional solutions for Logitech Flow issues in Windows 11